 “It is always a good thing to have someone that has coached in the WNBA and guys who respect them throughout the league.
 The biggest thing for me is always learning, and Jenny is willing to learn every day and guys are getting better.
 At the end of the day, it is about her growing and her allowing us to grow.
 Her being in this position will allow her to expand her role,” said King’s assistant coach Bobby Jackson.

-“Jenny his handling her business as a coach this year in Dallas.
+“Jenny has been handling her business as a coach this year in Dallas.
 She is here to work out guys, make them better, and go through plays.
 She has been really strong as a coach and brings great energy,” said Mavericks assistant coach Darrell Armstrong.

 “She has brought amazing insight, and I have told her this in the past.
 I enjoy watching women’s basketball because it is based on skill and not athleticism.
 I think her knowledge of the game can bring a lot to men’s basketball because it is more about skills and not athleticism.
 She is also very organized and has brought a different element to our coaching staff this season,” said God Shammgod.